CSCD01/team_02-project/Deliverable#3.md

 - serializers.py:

   The role of this file is to convert the gathered data from database to json and send it to frontend.

-- Models.py:

-  Similarly, since we are going to have new variables such as the number of upvotes or downvotes, we need to change this file.
+Since we will gather some voting value from the database, we need to modify it.

 <a name="diagram1"></a>